ezra-quemuel/akka-persistence-redis/README.markdown

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Notes

+This is a fork of https://github.com/safety-data/akka-persistence-redis.
+Once https://github.com/safety-data/akka-persistence-redis/pulls is merged in, this fork will be obsolete.